 Is Emergency Dentistry an Eligible FSA/HSA Expense?

 While every case is different, most procedures that are used to treat a dental emergency are eligible as an FSA or HSA expense.
-When you arrive to our office, our knowledgeable team will look over the details of your plan to confirm your reimbursement benefits.
-We will always give you an estimate of costs for your chosen treatment before you start it.
+When you arrive at our office, our knowledgeable team will look over the details of your plan to confirm your reimbursement benefits.
+We will always give you an estimate of the costs for your chosen treatment before you start it.